GoogleChrome/web.dev/src/site/content/en/blog/browser-fs-access/index.md

 Note how on iPhone the **Save As** button is missing.

 <figure class="w-figure">
-  {% Img src="image/admin/c2sjjj86zh53VDrPIo6M.png", alt="Excalidraw app toolbar on iPhone with just a 'Save' button.", width="300", height="226", className="w-screenshot" %}
+  {% Img src="image/admin/c2sjjj86zh53VDrPIo6M.png", alt="Excalidraw app toolbar on iPhone with just a 'Save' button.", width="300", height="226", class="w-screenshot" %}
   <figcaption class="w-figcaption">Excalidraw app toolbar on iPhone with just a <strong>Save</strong> button.</figcaption>
 </figure>

 <figure class="w-figure">
-  {% Img src="image/admin/unUUghwH5mG2hLnaViHK.png", alt="Excalidraw app toolbar on Chrome desktop with a 'Save' and a 'Save As' button.", width="300", height="66", className="w-screenshot" %}
+  {% Img src="image/admin/unUUghwH5mG2hLnaViHK.png", alt="Excalidraw app toolbar on Chrome desktop with a 'Save' and a 'Save As' button.", width="300", height="66", class="w-screenshot" %}
   <figcaption class="w-figcaption">Excalidraw app toolbar on Chrome  with a <strong>Save</strong> and a focused <strong>Save As</strong> button.</figcaption>
 </figure>